 After this account, a lot of you are probably thinking, “why in the world would I want to go protesting?”
 Admittedly, protesting isn’t the safest thing to do during your travels.
 In fact, it probably ranks up there on the best ways to get yourself killed abroad.
 And it’s definitely something your mom wouldn’t want you to do either.

 Nevertheless, there is nothing more remarkable than absorbing the chants of over 100,000 people.
 There is nothing more exhilarating than running top speed to avoid a volley of tear gas and rubber bullets.
 And there is nothing as emotionally moving as watching people fight and die for a cause they believe in.
-It is a runaway adventure in every way.

 If any of this appeals to you as it did for me, the following guide will teach you how to stay safe, and have one of the most epic experiences of your life.
 Although this guide is based off of experiences while protesting in Egypt, it is applicable to most protests around the world.